grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

   public DoSomething()
   {
+    //ask the factory for a recipient:
-    var recipient = _factory.CreateRecipient();
+    var recipient = _recipientFactory.CreateRecipient();

+    //use the recipient:
     recipient.DoSomethingElse();
   }
 }
 ~~~

+#### Where to apply

-This kind of composition is beneficial when a new recipient is needed each time `DoSomething()` is called (much like in case of previously discussed approach of receiving a recipient as a method parameter), but at the same time (contrary to the mentioned approach), it is not the code using the `Sender` that should (or can) be responsible for supplying a recipient.
+This kind of composition is beneficial when a new recipient is needed each time `DoSomething()` is called.
+This part of the benefit looks much like in case of previously discussed approach of receiving a recipient inside a message.
+There is one difference, however.
+Contrary to passing a recipient inside a message, where the code using the `Sender` passed a `Recipient` "from outside" of the `Sender`, in this approach we rely on a separate object that is used by a `Sender` from the inside.

-To be more clear, here is a comparison of two approaches: passing
+To be more clear, let us compare the two approaches.
+Passing
-recipient inside a message:
+recipient inside a message looks like this:

 {lang="csharp"}
 ~~~
-//user of Sender passes a recipient: public DoSomething(Recipient recipient)
+//Sender gets a Recipient from the "outside": public DoSomething(Recipient recipient)
 {
   recipient.DoSomethingElse();